This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.

 As screens have become more and more just a part of our culture’s every waking moment, it’s important to carve out some non-screen/actual human connection time in our families every day.

 This family tradition hopefully feels like a no-brainer.
 Dinner is the perfect time to talk and laugh and share the day.
 Set a great example for the kids.
 Teach them the ever-growing in importance skill of carving time out of their day to put the screens and the phones away and be present with the people in the room with them.

 This may be a difficult sell at first, particularly if you have not had limits on screens at the table (especially for adults) but press on, mama, it will be harder before it gets easier and maybe it never will be easy.

 But I think you will find it is worth it.
 I love having dinner as a screen free zone.
 Sometimes it’s my only chance in a busy teen’s day to talk with them without it.

 1. Family Game Night

 Find a classic board game.
-If you are on a budget, many libraries and second hand stores have them.
-Uno, Candyland, Sorry, Monopoly are some of our family favorites.
-There are tons of new fun board games, depending on ages of your kiddos that you can try Apples to Apples, We didn’t playtest this at all.
+If you are on a budget, many libraries and second-hand stores have them.
+Uno, Candyland, Sorry, and Monopoly are some of our family favorites.
+There are tons of new fun board games, depending on the ages of your kiddos that you can try Apples to Apples or We Didn’t Playtest This At All.

 If you have some money to spend or a gift card with some extra cash on it, there are tons of new board games that have come out in recent years.
 With the rise of cell phones and social media, there has been something of a board game renaissance, looking to bring friends and family back to the table.